MechWolf/MechWolf/CS249-paper/paper.md

 # Methods

-Because the pumps use in chemical systems generate sine waves when monitored by UV/visible light spectroscopy sensors, we focused on identifying anomalies with the waveforms present in the sensor data.
+Because the pumps use in chemical systems generate sinusoidal waves when monitored by UV/visible light spectroscopy sensors, we focused on identifying anomalies with the waveforms present in the sensor data.
-Since the devices have limited compute and memory capacity, we decided to use a recently published tree-based method, the robust random cut forest (RRCF) for anomaly detection on the data streams [@rrcf].
+Since the devices have limited compute and memory capacity, we decided to use a recently published unsupervised tree-based method, the robust random cut forest (RRCF) for anomaly detection on the data streams [@rrcf].
 RRCF enables us to precisely control the amount of memory used for anomaly detection to ensure that sufficient memory is available for MechWolf.
 We eliminated threshold-based methods as too simple to capture the types of anomalies common to pumps in chemical systems.
+Similarly, we eliminated any models which were customized for a specific pump type due to the wide variety of pumps in use among MechWolf's users.
+Thus, we required a computationally efficient, fully unsupervised model capable of performing anomaly detection on streams of sinusoidal .

 The source code for our methods is available online at [github.com/MechWolf/MechWolf/tree/CS249](https://github.com/MechWolf/MechWolf/tree/CS249).